zoontek/next-type-routes/README.md

 import Link from "next/link";
 import { getServerSideParams } from "path/to/router";

-// This page is rendered on the server export const getServerSideProps: GetServerSideProps = async (context) => {
+export const getServerSideProps: GetServerSideProps = async (context) => {
   const params = getServerSideParams("/users/[userId]", context);

-  // We can access params in a safe way on the server too! console.log(params.route.userId);
+  // we can access params in a safe way on the server console.log(params.route.userId);

   return { props: {} };